 By Michael Scarborough, PMP, Six Sigma Black Belt, ITIL Service Manager, ITIL Expert

-The current version of ITIL offers a series of professional certifications designed to attest to an individual's level of competency in specific areas that ITIL covers, or to attest to an individual's level of competency in the overall set of ITIL best practices.
+The current version of ITIL offers a series of professional certifications designed to validate an individual's level of competency in specific areas that ITIL covers, or to demonstrate an individual's level of competency in the overall set of ITIL best practices.

-This article specifically discusses the value of ITIL certifications to both organizations and individuals in the context of various tangible and intangible factors.
-Furthermore, respondents to a survey of individuals with various degrees of ITIL certification gave specific organizational improvements that the knowledge gained while earning ITIL certifications contributed to.
+This article discusses the value of ITIL certifications to both organizations and individuals within the context of these various tangible and intangible factors.
+Data in this article is based on survey results from respondents with various degrees of ITIL certification, who shared specific organizational improvements that were made possible due to the knowledge gained while earning their ITIL certifications.
 These specific organizational benefits are clear examples of the value of ITIL certifications.